exwm/yt_clipper/quickstart.md

 7) Generate webms using the saved markers data and the `clipper script`.
    - **Windows:** Drag and drop the saved markers data onto the `yt_clipper_auto.bat`.
    - **Mac:** Launch the `yt_clipper_auto.sh` program, drag and drop the saved markers data onto the terminal, and hit **Enter**.
+   - Find generated webms in `yt_clipper/webms/title-suffix` folder where `title-suffix` is the file name stem of the markers data file.
    - See [this section](https://openuserjs.org/scripts/elwm/yt_clipper#additional-helper-scripts) for details on the other helper scripts available.
 8) See the [full instructions](https://openuserjs.org/scripts/elwm/yt_clipper) for more detail and advanced usage as well as changelogs.
 9) Check the [changelogs](https://openuserjs.org/scripts/elwm/yt_clipper#markup-script-changelog) for updates as there is not yet an automated mechanism.